 Their topics include banking, credit and debt, credit cards, insurance, and investing.
 In addition to helpful blog posts on everything related to money, you can also benefit from the website’s weekly newsletter and regular podcasts.

 31. Retire by 40

 Joe retired from his corporate gig at Intel to become a stay-at-home dad.
 He and his wife save most of her income and pay for all of their expenses with other sources of income they’ve developed.

 His blog, Retire by 40, tracks their financials regularly while tackling money-related family issues, large and small.

-Kelly Whalen targets women for her blog The Centsible Life, but again, good advice transcends gender.
-From how to financially complete your bucket list to cheap things to do with your kids, this website has tons of great advice for anyone looking to use their money more intelligently.
+Kelly Whalen targets women for her blog The Centsible Life, but good advice transcends gender.
+This website has tons of great advice for anyone looking to use their money more intelligently, from how to financially complete your bucket list to cheap things to do with your kids.

-There are plenty of in-depth “ultimate guide” for just about any money-related issue you could imagine.
-The entire website is also well-organized so you can easily browse topics you’re interested in or search for something more specific.
+There are plenty of in-depth “ultimate guides” for just about any money-related issue you could imagine.
+In addition, the entire website is well-organized, so you can easily browse topics you’re interested in or search for something more specific.